Reducing preventable exclusions

-From prioritising early intervention that can help stop poor behaviour leading to exclusion, to enabling rigorous challenge of decisions to exclude, we want to equip governors with the knowledge, awareness and language to provide the necessary challenge around this consequential aspect of school life.
+From prioritising early intervention that can help stop poor behaviour leading to exclusion, to enabling rigorous challenge of decisions to exclude, we want to equip school governors with the knowledge, awareness and language to provide the necessary challenge around this consequential aspect of school life.

 The effects of exclusion on children and young people